GENERAL INFO

 ALBUMS

-Her album Bangalore Blues is a piano/voice duo with Berkeley-alumnus, piano player Aman Mahajan with whom she has worked for the past 10 years.
-The seven-track album released by SubContinental Records hit the air in March 2020 world-wide on CD Baby, Amazon. iTunes, Tidal, Deezer, Google Music, Saavn, Gaana, OK Listen, Spotify, Pandora etc. The cover artwork for the album has been created by Paul Fernandes, featuring that most resonant of city landmark’s, the iconic Koshy’s restaurant.
+Her 2020 album Bangalore Blues is a piano/voice duo with Berkeley-alumnus, piano player Aman Mahajan with whom she has worked for the past 10 years.
+The seven-track album released by SubContinental Records hit the air world-wide on CD Baby, Amazon. iTunes, Tidal, Deezer, Google Music, Saavn, Gaana, OK Listen, Spotify, Pandora etc. The cover artwork for the album has been created by Paul Fernandes, featuring that most resonant of city landmark’s, iconic Koshy’s restaurant.

 Also launched in 2020, the 4-track EP ‘Vocalese: A Tribute to Chet Baker’ features Thomas’s original vocalese lyrics to the legendary trumpet player Chet Baker’s horn solos on some beloved jazz standards.
 “Ron McClure who is a bass player primarily, but a fine pianist too, plays with me on this album.
 In an odd coincidence, many years ago he was at a Thanksgiving party at Chet’s house (he would play bass for him occasionally) and was looking for an apartment.
 ‘Take mine,’ said Chet, and the result is that Ron now lives in Chet’s old apartment.
 Ron told me that before he came to the studio to record this album, he listened to the walls carefully to see if Chet had left any music to linger,” said Thomas.

-Her own band UNK: The Radha Thomas Ensemble based in Bangalore is rated #1 nationally on Reverbnation, and is one of India’s most dynamic bands featuring musicians from all over the globe.
-Their first album ‘I Only Have Eyes For You,’ has received excellent reviews and airplay all over America.
+Her own band UNK: The Radha Thomas Ensemble based in Bangalore is one of India’s most dynamic bands featuring musicians from all over the globe.
+Their album ‘I Only Have Eyes For You,’ received excellent reviews and airplay all over America.

 Radha Thomas began headlining as a singer while still in her teens in a rock and roll band called Human Bondage, which was India’s most popular band in the 70s.
 She soon developed a strong taste for jazz, which is her favourite kind of music.
 She also began combining the tonal complexities of jazz with the rhythmic nuances of Indian classical music.